+Diploma Program

-Diploma Program 41 Weeks - 920 Hours - 60 Quarter Credits
+41 Weeks - 920 Hours - 60 Quarter Credit Hours

+No longer accepting new enrollments

 The Medical Assistant program is designed to prepare students for entry-level positions as medical assistants in a variety of health care settings.
 Students study the structure and function of the major body systems in conjunction with medical terminology, diagnostic and therapeutic procedures, computer skills, administrative processes, bookkeeping and accounting practices, and the processing of medical insurance forms and claims.